Cross-Sectional Dynamics Under Network Structure: Theory and Macroeconomic Applications: Introduction

-The remainder of this paper is structured as follows.
-Section \ref{sec_NVARmodel} presents the proposed econometric framework and discusses its properties.
-In Section \ref{sec_PPIIO}, I apply it to study how input-output connections shape the dynamics of sectoral prices in the US economy, taking the network as given.
-In Section \ref{sec_ApproxGLP}, I discuss how to model cross-sectional time series by estimating a sparse network that underlies dynamics, which in turn is put into practice for modeling cross-country industrial production dynamics.
-Section \ref{sec_conclusion} concludes.
+The rest of this paper is structured as follows.
+The model and its properties are discussed in \cref{sec_model}. \cref{sec_estimation} treats inference.
+In \cref{sec_app1}, I study how input-output connections affect output dynamics in the US economy.
+In \cref{sec_app2}, I illustrate the merits of the NVAR as a dimensionality-reduction technique. \cref{sec_conclusion} concludes.